scandum/quadsort/README.md

 --------
 - [gridsort](https://github.com/scandum/gridsort) is a hybrid cubesort / quadsort with improved performance on random data.
 It is currently the fastest stable comparison sort for random data.

 - [blitsort](https://github.com/scandum/blitsort) is a quadsort based rotate merge sort.
-It is currently the fastest O(1) memory sort.
+It is currently the fastest O(1) memory stable sort.

 - [twinsort](https://github.com/scandum/twinsort) is a simplified quadsort with a much smaller code size.
 Twinsort might be of use to people who want to port or understand quadsort; it does not use